AdelMoustafa098/UCSDUnfoldingMaps/README.md

 ## Features

-1-Displaying earthquakes on the map.
+1. Displaying earthquakes on the map.
-2-By clicking on a city, all other earthquakes will disappear except the one(s) that affects that city, and a little box will appear showing information about the earthquakes.
+2. By clicking on a city, all other earthquakes will disappear except the one(s) that affects that city, and a little box will appear showing information about the earthquakes.
-3-By clicking on earthquakes, all other earthquakes will disappear.
+3. By clicking on earthquakes, all other earthquakes will disappear.
 All cities will disappear except the one(s) that the earthquake affects.
-4-Zoom in/out using mouse/ keyboard.
+4. Zoom in/out using mouse/ keyboard.
-5-Surfing the map using the mouse/keyboard.
+5. Surfing the map using the mouse/keyboard.
-6-Sorting the earthquakes according to their magnitude.
+6. Sorting the earthquakes according to their magnitude.
-7-Count the number of earthquakes that every country had.
+7. Count the number of earthquakes that every country had.

 ## UML diagram for Class hierarchy